ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch25.md

 Contrary to the prior bootstrap technique, this method uses a trained model and simply resamples the test set (instead of the training sets).
-This approach is especially appealing for evaluating deep neural networks, as it doesnâ€™t require retraining the model on the new data splits.
-However, a disadvantage of this approach is that it doesnâ€™t assess the modelâ€™s variability toward small changes in the training data.
+This approach is especially appealing for evaluating deep neural networks, as it doesn't require retraining the model on the new data splits.
+However, a disadvantage of this approach is that it doesn't assess the model's variability toward small changes in the training data.

 ### Method 4: Retraining Models with Different Random Seeds [](#method-4-retraining-models-with-different-random-seeds)